Arc2D-Framework/Arc2D/src/system/README.txt

-System is made up of framework/infastructure facilities.
+System is made up of framework/infastructure.
     - Devices and drivers
     - Engines
     - Parsers